Roberto Repole: Biography

-Episcopate

 On 19 February 2022, Pope Francis appointed Repole both archbishop of Turin and bishop of Susa.
 The appointment was a surprise in that his name had not been mentioned in press speculation about candidates for the Turin post, and it was unusual in that someone named to head an archdiocese is almost always already a bishop.
 He is the first native of Turin to be named archbishop there since the appointment of Agostino Richelmy in 1897 and the first graduate of the Turin Faculty of Theology named archbishop.
 He was installed in Turin on 7 May when he received his episcopal consecration from his predecessor Archbishop Cesare Nosiglia, with co-consecrators Marco Arnolfo, archbishop of Vercelli, and Alfonso Badini Confalonieri, bishop emeritus of Susa.
 He chose as his episcopal motto Christus tradidit seipsum pro me ("Christ gave himself for me").
 He was installed in Susa on 8 May.

+On 7 December 2024, Pope Francis made him a cardinal, assigning him as a member of the order of cardinal priests with the title of Gesù Divin Maestro alla Pineta Sacchetti.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.